a11yproject/a11yproject.com/_posts/2018-11-26-resize-text.md

   - Quick Tests
 ---

-Resize text and make sure everything on the page works.
+Resize text and make sure everything on the page work.
 Repeat until you get to 200% zoom.
 Seems simple?
 It is.

 ## Essential abilities